Friday, August 31, 2012

 Chucky's gonna go Bro!: Child's Play 3 (1991)

-The last time we left the supernaturally possessed killer doll Chucky, he took a lot of bruising once again as he got plastic doll parts forced into his body, cut in half in the process, melted by liquid plastic and had his head inflated and popped like a eight week old zit.
-All by the same kid he was trying to possess some years earlier, Andy Barclay, and his older step sister.
-(The latter will never be heard of again) Apparently, nobody noticed this hot, melted mass of bloody plastic parts for over eight years or so, but by the time they did, the factory's on a dry run.
+The last time we left possessed killer doll Chucky, he took a lot of bruising once again as he got plastic doll parts forced into his body and cutting him in half in the process, melted with liquid plastic and had his head inflated and popped like a eight week old zit in a doll factory.
+All by the same kid he is trying to possess some years earlier, Andy Barclay, and his older step sister.
+Apparently nobody noticed this hot, melted mass of bloody plastic parts for over eight years or so (or maybe they just didn't care?) but by the time they did, the factory's on a dry run.
 Literally.

-It turns out, despite after so much bad publicity Andy brought to the Good Guy Dolls, the same company that distributes these toys wants to make a comeback, wherein shipping starts weeks later and, in celebration, the head of the company gets the first doll fresh from the factory.
+It turns out, despite after so much bad publicity Andy brought upon to the Good Guy Dolls, the same company that distributes these toys wants to make a comeback, wherein shipping starts weeks later and in celebration to this triumphant return, the head of the company gets the first doll fresh from the factory.
 And we all know who that doll is.

-After torturing and strangling this guy with a yoyo in his own office at night, Chucky easily locates Andy, now 16 years old and attending military school after some "adjustment issues".
-And as if life wasn't hard enough for this kid, Andy now has to put up with arseholes that abuse their position in this school, so goes to officials who don't give a damn about anybody but themselves.
-Things go down on a bigger hell hole when Chucky, mailing himself to the military school, finds a new body to possess; that of a young cadet named Tyler after figuring out that the boy's younger body might be more useful than Andy's.
-With this, Chucky decided to stop Andy and anybody that gets in the way with his mission to possess the kid.
-And being stuck in a place where live rounds are everywhere, that didn't seem to be a hard thing to do for a killer doll...
+After torturing and strangling this guy with a yoyo, Chucky easily locates Andy, now 16 years old and attending military school after some "adjustment issues".
+And as if life wasn't hard enough for this kid, Andy now has to put up with arseholes that abuse their position in this school, same goes to the officials who don't give a damn about anybody but themselves.
+Things spiral down to a bigger hell hole when Chucky, mailing himself to the military school, finds a new body to possess; that of a young cadet named Tyler after figuring out that the boy's younger body might be more useful than Andy's.
+With this, Chucky decides to stop Andy and anybody else who would get in the way of his mission to possess the kid.
+And being stuck in a place where live rounds are everywhere, that may not be a hard thing to do for a killer doll...

-Sadly, much of the thrills of Child's Play 3 were lacking in comparison to the first two of the series and I believe the problem was the plot; Don Mancini, the writer of the first two, was forced to do this one.
-Of course, nine months is an awfully short time to work on a new script so the lack of ideas lead this one a hasty entry to the series, which explains a lot of ideas that weren't working right.
+Sadly, much of the thrills of Child's Play 3 were lacking in comparison to the first two of the series and I believe the problem that caused this was the plot; Don Mancini, the writer of the first two, was forced to do this one.
+Of course, nine months is an awfully short time to work on a new script so the lack of ideas led this being a hasty entry to the franchise which explains a lot of ideas that weren't working right.

-The military backdrop, for one, is a tough ride to go through; while it did call for some good thrills seeing Chucky preying on people in such a crowded location, he just seems out of place with all the adults going around, in such a serious and mature personas.
-Even the Tyler character is a little too old to be playing with dolls.
-The kid's age is one thing that really affects the whole movie since a large part of Chucky's notoriety was his constant attempt to possess a young innocent kid and Tyler ain't young.
-I mean really, how old is that kid?
-Would a kid in that age say "wow" to a talking doll's commercial?
+The military backdrop, for one, is a tough ride to pull through; while it did call for some good thrills seeing Chucky preying on people in such a crowded location, he just seems out of place with all the adults going around being serious and mature.
+Even the Tyler character is a little too old to be playing with dolls and the kid's age is one thing that really affects the whole movie since a large part of Chucky's notoriety was his constant attempt to possess a young innocent kid and Tyler ain't young.
+I mean, really, how old is this kid?
+Would a kid in his age say "wow" to a talking doll's commercial?
 Perhaps it's an odd attempt to add some humor to the movie, but it's not working, personally speaking.

 Another thing about the movie that didn't sit well with me was the pacing.
-Though gory kills were never the early entries' strong points, it did help on some worthwhile scenes or even some developments for the plot.
-Here, it kept itself steady on the whole stalk and kill routine, all the while building up with Andy either trying to fit in to a more demanding world, or warn little Tyler of the evils his new "friend" is capable of.
+It kept itself steady on the whole stalk and kill routine, all the while building up with Andy either trying to fit in to a more demanding world, or warning little Tyler of the evils his new "friend" is capable of.
 Again, no avails on both.
 It's awfully tedious and nearly similar of a plot from the entry prior to this, only with a different location and with an additional lead.

-With little people to care about, and a lot of people left alive that should have been killed, the last half hour did make up for this with a climax taking place in a nearby fun park.
+With little people to care about (and a lot of them left alive that should have been killed), the last half hour did make up for this with a climax taking place in a nearby fun park.
 More specifically, a roller coaster-slash-dark ride.
 (At a traveling carnival...wait, what?)
-The scene is as grueling as it is fun, with our killer doll getting all beaten up again and again, leading to an ending that's more gruesome compared to the first two.
+The scene is as grueling as it is fun, with our killer doll getting all beaten up and mutilated again and again, leading to an ending that's more gruesome compared to the first two.

 So, despite some plot holes and pacing problems, Child's Play 3 is still watchable thanks to, yet again, Chucky.
-As do the rest of the successful horror icons out there, Chucky's rising star has reached to the point here that everybody's warming up and rooting for ole' Charles Lee Ray to do some slashing.
+As did the rest of other successful horror icons out there, Chucky's rising star has reached to the point here that everybody's warming up and rooting for ole' Charles Lee Ray to do some slashing.
 He's an entertainer now and a cheesy one from this point on, living up to the people's wants and needs for him to cut a throat and hackle at the dying victim.
-Plus, while the murders in this entry are no different from the first two, it's still a passable count especially if it involves the little guy switching paintball bullets with live rounds.
+Plus, while the murders in this entry are no different from the first two in terms of gore and splatter, it's still a passable count especially if it involves the little guy switching paintball bullets with live rounds.

 So is it a bad flick?
 Not entirely, just lost some sparks here and there.
-Child's Play 3 still deserved it's views and it's still a hoot of a fun ride if it hits you on the right moment.
+Child's Play 3 still deserves its views and it's still a hoot of a fun ride if it hits you in the right moment.
 In fact, the Child's Play series happens to be, personally, one of the slasher franchises I know that's yet to make an awful entry.
 (And no, I don't think Seed of Chucky is shit.
 I think it's downright hilarious!)
 It's a mediocre, and inevitable, dip to the cheese, but worth its time.

 1 male strangled with yoyo